codemancers/rails_legit/README.md

 validator handles the three cases of `:in`, :not_in` and `:eq`.
 The abstract functionality is as follows:

+    # The simplest case would be to verify if a record attribute is an
+    # Array
+    validates [1, 2], verify_array: true                    # => true

+    # Or, you could specify options.
+Supported options are :in, :not_in,
+    # :eq

     validates [1, 2, 3], verify_array: { in: [1, 2, 3, 4] } # => true
+    # Note: The :in and :not_in validators are not strict.
+That is, the
+    # following will work as expected.
+This is similar to :eq in this
+    # case
     validates [1, 2, 3], verify_array: { in: [1, 2, 3] }    # => true
     validates [1, 2, 3], verify_array: { in: [1, 2] }       # => false